EduardoMartinez68/Unity_JV/README.md

     end

     void update():
-        --we will see if the player would like interacts with the human shield if the_player_interacts() do
+        --we will see if the player would like interacts if the_player_interacts() do
-            --this is for draw the shield
+            --this a debug in JV
             print("Hello Unity JV!")
         end
     end